Canon R vs Nikon Z6

 Feature comparison: Canon R vs Nikon Z6

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The Canon R and the Z6 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 3690k dots.
-The adjacent table lists some of the other core features of the Canon R and Nikon Z6 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Canon R and Nikon Z6 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the Z6 and the Canon R is in-body image stabilization (IBIS).
 The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the Canon R has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.The Canon R has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the Z6 does not have a selfie-screen.